pontalti/pizza-app/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 node version
-v11.3.0
+v14.15.5

 npm version
-6.4.1
+7.6.3

      _                      _                 ____ _     ___
     / \   _ __   __ _ _   _| | __ _ _ __     / ___| |   |_ _|